Margo Smith: Early life

-Smith was born Betty Lou Miller in Dayton, Ohio.
+Smith was born Betty Lou Miller in Dayton, Ohio, on April 9, 1939.
+For most of her career, Smith told the press that she was born in 1942, however it was later confirmed she was born in 1939.
+According to relatives, Smith lied about her age to make herself appear younger.
 She was raised on a farm outside the Dayton city limits.
 She had been interested in performing since childhood, especially after watching country singers on the local television show, Midwestern Hayride.
 At an early age, she learned how to yodel, which became a part of her performing style.
 In high school, she sang as part of a trio called the Apple Sisters.
 However, Smith chose to pursue teaching professionally.
 She graduated from Wittenberg University with a major in elementary education.
 After graduating, she taught kindergarten for five years and then briefly taught third grade for two years.
 She then returned to kindergarten by the early 1970s.
 Although teaching full-time, Smith found ways to incorporate music into her classroom.
 She often wrote songs that would be embedded into her lessons.
 Learning to perform the ukulele, Smith often used it to calm energetic children in her class.